CommunicateNorge/ArcheoDocumentation/Archeo Portal/Configuration/Senders.md

 ## About Sender

 Senders are automatically created if they do not exist in Archeo.
-You may add or edit Sender manually.
-Reveivers are typically used to name the endpoint for this log.
+You may add or edit senders manually.
+Senders are typically used to name the endpoint for this log.
+The "Sender Name" is used when logged and "Display Name" are the name shown in this portal, like in the dropdown when searching.
+Display Name are set identical with Senders Name by default.
 Click Administration menu → Senders

 ## Create Sender